Sky Broadband Review: Overview

 There is also a £29.95 set up fee that would need to be paid, in order to get the Sky Q Hub sent out to you.

 Making this deal not so attractive at all when you think that broadband usage is capped too.

 Sky Unlimited Broadband

-This package is truly unlimited, meaning you can download as much as you want and wont be bumped up on to a more expensive plan as the ‘Sky’ is the limit, see what we did their.
+This package is truly unlimited, meaning you can download as much as you want and won’t be bumped up on to a more expensive plan as the ‘Sky’ is the limit, see what we did there.